Redocly/redocly-cli/docs/configuration/rules.md

 ## Configurable rules

-Configurable rules are your opportunity to customize the exact rules your API needs, by describing the conditions that the various API description fields should meet.
+Configurable rules are your opportunity to customize the exact rules your API needs, by describing the conditions that the various API definition fields should meet.
 Declare these alongside the built-in rules in your configuration file:

 ```yaml
 rules: